Join our mailing list to stay informed!

 The good news is you always have options out there to help you get out of a financial black hole, no matter how deep it seems.

-If you’re struggling with debt and facing insolvency, a Part 10 personal insolvency agreement or PIA is one of the lifelines available to help you take back control.
+If you’re struggling with debt and facing insolvency, a Part X (10) Personal Insolvency Agreement (PIA) is one of the lifelines available to help you take back control.

-To help you decide whether a Part 10 agreement is right for you, let’s look at what it involves and the benefits and consequences of entering one.
+To help you decide whether a PIA is right for you, let’s look at what it involves and the benefits and consequences of entering one.

 What is a Personal Insolvency Agreement (Part X Arrangement)?

-A personal insolvency agreement, under Part 10 of the Bankruptcy Act, is a legally binding agreement between you (the debtor) and your creditors to settle your debts.
+A PIA, under Part X (10) of the Bankruptcy Act, is a legally binding agreement between you (the debtor) and your creditors to settle your debts.
 It’s an alternative option to bankruptcy for people facing insolvency.

 Terms options set out in a PIA proposal may include: